raksonibs/docker_base_images/README.md

 ### Ruby images changelog

+#### Version ruby:2.x-2.4.0

+* Updates `bundle.sh` by adding a check for the `RAILS_ENV` environment variable.
+If set to `development` or `test` all dependencies will be installed, if not, only the production dependencies will be installed.

 #### Version ruby:2.x-2.3.0

 * Adds the `-y` flag to the `install_yarn.sh` script to prevent prompts from interrupting the installation.